Polaromechanics: cavity-magnon polaritons strongly coupled to phonons

-To further reduce the decay rate, we tune the magnon frequency by varying the bias magnetic field while keeping the cavity frequency fixed.
-This further reduces the decay rate of one polariton while increases that of the other~\cite{SM}.
-In this way, by red-shifting the magnon frequency we achieve the smallest decay rate of the upper-branch polariton $\kappa_{+}/2\pi=140~\rm{Hz}$, limited to the control accuracy, which corresponds to the lowest reflection of $-82$ dB (Fig.~\ref{fig2}(b)). {The significantly reduced decay rate can be substantiated by calculating the Wigner time delay (WTD)~\cite{Davy2021,Chen2021}, which characterizes the trapped time of the input field in the resonator (i.e., the CMP).
-The CPA corresponds to the input field being infinitely trapped in the resonator, which can be translated into a diverging WTD~\cite{Davy2021,Chen2021}.
-Due to the limited control accuracy in the experiment, it is difficult to realize exactly CPA but nearly-perfect absorption.
-This corresponds to a finite WTD, which can be used to estimate the decay rate of the resonator (close to the CPA).
-The WTD is defined as the real part of the complex-valued $\tau(\omega)$~\cite{Davy2021,Chen2021}, which, in the single-port case, is simplified as }
+To further reduce the decay rate of the polariton, we tune the magnon frequency by varying the bias magnetic field while keeping the cavity frequency fixed.
+This further reduces the decay rate of one polariton at the price of increasing that of the other~(see SI for details)~\cite{Sermage1996}.
+In this way, by red-shifting the magnon frequency we achieve the decay rate of the upper-branch polariton $\kappa_{+}/2\pi=0.78$ kHz, corresponding to an output of $-100.4$~dB (Fig.~\ref{fig2}b).

+The significantly reduced polariton decay rate can be substantiated by calculating the Wigner time delay (WTD)~\cite{Davy2021,Chen2021}, which characterizes the trapped time of the input field in the resonator (i.e., the MP).
+The CPA corresponds to the input field being infinitely trapped in the resonator, which can be translated into a diverging WTD.
+The exact CPA is unmeasurable in the experiment: one can only achieve nearly perfect absorption by improving the control accuracy.
+This corresponds to a finite WTD, which can be used to estimate the decay rate of the polariton.
+The WTD is defined as the real part of the complex-valued $\tau(\omega)$ \cite{Davy2021,Chen2021}, i.e.,